Node-DC/Node-DC-SSR/Node-DC-EIS-client/README.md

 ## Client help:
       - Run the main script “python runspec.py <optional parameters example -t, -n, -c ,-h>”.
-        - You will need to change the IP address and port of your server in ‘runspec.py’ or in config.json.
+        - You will need to change the IP address and port of your server in config.json or config-ssr.json.
         - Takes additional command line parameters.
         - Default parameters in the script or can be read from a configuration file with -f/--config option (command line has the maximum priority).
         - h gives the available options.
         - Configurable option -g or --showgraph for graph generation(1 to generate output graphs or 0 for no graph)
-        - the server ip address and port can be changed in config.json or directly in runspec.py
         - This script sends requests using python's requests module, generates log file and generates output graphs.